Four Foods that are Toxic to Your Brain

 Processed meats, whether cured meats, like bacon, salami, sausages, hot dogs or cold cuts, are conveniently prepared, sliced and preserved meat products.
 They are by no means fresh and contain a number of troublesome additives, like preservatives, dyes, excess salt and even sugar.

 A special type of preservative called sodium nitrite has been used for many years as a very convenient additive.
 It is both a preservative and a colorant.
-When foods that contain nitrites are heated, these compounds change into nitrosamines, which have been linked to various forms of cancer, including brain tumors, in both adults and children.
+When foods that contain nitrites are heated, these compounds change into nitrosamines, which have been linked to various forms of cancer, including brain tumours, in both adults and children.
 They are also linked to insulin resistance.
 Nitrites also convert into nitrosamines in the digestive tract, in the absence of antioxidants.

 Nitrates, on the other hand, found naturally in the food supply, such as in fresh produce, convert into small quantities of nitrites in the body when we eat, for example, vegetables.
 Researchers believe that the added vitamins and minerals that come in fresh produce stop them from being dangerous to our health.

-Nitrates are also used in fertilizers and as preservatives and color enhancers in processed meats, along with nitrites.
+Nitrates are also used in fertilizers and as preservatives and colour enhancers in processed meats, along with nitrites.
 Processed meats contain, on average four times as much salt as unprocessed meat and up to 50% more nitrites.
 Even processed meat that is labelled natural, may contain hidden nitrites.

-Furthermore, research has shown that mothers that eat cured meat, containing nitrosamines, especially hot dogs and sausages, are at greater risk of producing children that are at risk for brain tumors.
+Furthermore, research has shown that mothers that eat cured meat, containing nitrosamines, especially hot dogs and sausages, are at greater risk of producing children that are at risk for brain tumours.
 Interestingly, this was known nearly 50 years ago, when researchers showed that more than 100 nitrosamines are carcinogenic, and no animal species, including the monkey, proved to be resistant to nitrosamine carcinogenesis – in fact, cancers were shown to be found in virtually every organ of the body, by one or other of the nitrosamines.
 And they still form part of the processed foods that people eat every day.

 Meat contains about fourteen times more pesticides than plant foods, and dairy products have five and a half times more.
 Animal-origin foods have greatly concentrated amounts of chemicals in them, simply because they are at the top of the food chain.